-- A composite seawall with a structure crest elevation of +17 feet NAVD88, the dune elevation is +18 feet NAVD88, and the design berm width is 60 feet; - A beach berm elevation of +8 ft NAVD88 and a depth of closure of -25 ft NAVD88; - A total beach fill quantity of 1,596,000 cy for the initial placement, including tolerance, overfill and advanced nourishment with a 4-year renourishment cycle of 1,111,000 cy, resulting in a minimum berm width of 60 feet; - Extension of 5 existing groins; and - Construction of 13 new groins.
+- A composite seawall with a structure crest elevation of +17 feet NAVD88, the dune elevation is +18 feet NAVD88, and the design berm width is 60 feet; - A beach berm elevation of +8 ft NAVD88 and a depth of closure of -25 ft NAVD88; - A total beach fill quantity of 804,000 cy for the initial placement, including tolerance, overfill and advanced nourishment with a 4-year renourishment cycle of 1,021,00 cy, resulting in a minimum berm width of 60 feet; - Extension of 5 existing groins; and - Construction of 13 new groins.

 The general approach to developing CSRM along Rockaway Beach (between Beach 9th Street and Beach 169th Street) was to evaluate erosion control alternatives in combination with a single beach restoration plan to select the most cost effective renourishment approach prior to the evaluation of alternatives for coastal storm risk management.
 The most cost effective erosion control alternative is beach restoration with increased erosion control.
-This constitutes a beach berm width of 60 ft at an elevation of +8ft NAVD88 constructed by a beach fill quantity of 1,596,000 CY for the initial placement and with a 4-year 1,111,000 renourishment cycle.
+This constitutes a beach berm width of 60 ft at an elevation of +8ft NAVD88 constructed by a beach fill quantity of 804,000 CY for the initial placement and with a 4-year 1,021,000 renourishment cycle.
+In addition, a screening analysis was performed to evaluate the level of protection provided by a range of dune and berm dimensions and by reinforced dunes, which would be combined with the beach restoration with increased erosion control to optimize CSRM for the Atlantic Ocean Shorefront Planning Reach.
+A composite seawall was selected as the best coastal storm risk management alternative.
+The composite seawall protects against erosion and wave attack and also limits storm surge inundation and cross-peninsula flooding.
+The Recommended Plan spans from Beach 20th Street to Beach 149th Street (Reach 3 through Reach 6b) and combines beach restoration and Erosion Control and two tapered beach sections at both the east and west end of the project, which are described below.

-&lt;sup>33 As described in Section 1.9.3, emergency repair and restoration of Rockaway Beach in response to Hurricane Sandy was performed in 2014.
+&lt;sup>31 As described in Section 1.9.3, emergency repair and restoration of Rockaway Beach in response to Hurricane Sandy was performed in 2014.
 Repair and restoration consisted of 3.5 million cubic yards of sand placement from Beach 19th Street to Beach 149th Street, and a dune at elevation +16 ft.
 NAVD88.